fynnfluegge/rocketnotes/README.md

 npm run build
 ```

-#### Deploy webapp
+### Deploy webapp

-Finally, the Angular app can be deployed to S3 with again:
+Finally, the Angular app can be deployed to S3 by again running:

 ```
 cd cdk
 cdk deploy
 ```

-This deployment will only deploy the webapp build to the S3 bucket and will be much faster than the previous one.

 </br>